 Tyrannus travels to Los Diablos in “normal” clothing and introduces himself to Betty as an archaeologist.
 (He can sell himself like this because he is really an ancient Roman explorer who stumbled on the underground Fountain of Youth over a thousand years ago.)
 The blonde hunk convinces Betty to come with him to explore some nearby caves in search of artifacts.

 Bruce Banner and Rick Jones secretly follow them, since Bruce’s jealousy is making him suspicious of Tyrannus.
 They see Tyrannus abduct Betty and reveal his real motives.
 Tyrannus does a video conference with General Ross telling him if he ever wants to see his daughter again he must use his base to help the villain start his war on the surface world.

 Bruce rushes to his own cavern hideout and uses his machine to become the Hulk, then pursues Tyrannus and Betty deep inside the Earth.

 The Hulk battles Tyrannus’ legions of Tyrannoids AND his high-tech weaponry, including robots.
 Meanwhile Rick frees Betty and, when Tyrannus seems to be crushed under collapsing tunnels, the trio escapes to the surface.
-(Tyrannus survived and will return to fight the Hulk and other Marvel superheroes.)
+(Tyrannus survived and will return to fight the Hulk, the X-Men and other Marvel superheroes.)

 Hulk Story Eight: The Hordes of General Fang